Government Publications and Documents

 - Search agency information online.
 One may search for information on all agencies with whom the Archives has scheduled record series, whether or not those records are temporary or permanent.
 This search provides information on agency hierarchy, prior names, agency history, and links to all series with finding aids.

 - Search publications.utah.gov.
-As either collected by the Utah State Library or submitted by the agency itself, Utah Government Publications Online contains many recently issued publications.
+As either collected by the Utah State Library or submitted by the agency itself, Utah Government Digital Library contains many recently issued publications.

 - Ask for help.
-The experienced reference staff in the Research Center know a lot about the records and their agency creators, so asking a question by email, phone or in person may be the most direct route to locating a particular publication or any kind of publicly-released government information.
+Our experienced reference staff know a lot about the records and their agency creators, so asking a question by email, phone or in person may be the most direct route to locating a particular publication or any kind of publicly-released government information.